ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Accuracy by label type

-NOTE: In the two tables below, the data are binary (not ordinal), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), we only consider the first turker to audit each route, and these are median accuracies.
+NOTE: In the two tables below, the data are binary (not ordinal), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

 #### Summary stats